Exploring mental health and counselling

 This block presents an overview of the most common approaches that inform counsellors and psychotherapists, allowing therapy practitioners to make sense of and work with the issues presented to them by clients.
 You will learn about psychodynamic approaches and their notion of the dynamic unconscious and its impact on our feelings and behaviour.
 You'll examine how concepts and techniques from cognitive-behavioural therapy (CBT) can be employed to work with mental health difficulties.
 You’ll study humanistic approaches and their focus on the therapeutic relationship between client-counsellor in providing conditions for growth.
 You’ll also explore pluralistic and integrative approaches the efforts to put different orientations to mental health and counselling in dialogue with each other.

-Block 4: Counselling in practice:
+Block 4: Counselling in practice

-You'll be introduced to the ways in which counselling and psychotherapy are practised and mental health problems are treated in different practice settings, including settings beyond the individual client and the traditional face-to-face encounter.
+You'll be introduced to the ways in which counselling and psychotherapy are practised, and mental health problems are treated in different practice settings, including settings beyond the individual client and the traditional face-to-face encounter.
 You will learn about role and importance of the therapeutic relationship between client and therapist and the ways it is understood and employed in different therapeutic traditions.
 You'll be introduced to counselling approaches ‘beyond the individual’ especially systemic and group therapy - and how they are applied in family, group and community settings.
 You'll take a critical look at different forms of technology-based counselling and the ways these are employed as alternative and/or supplement to face-to-face services.
 The block will also introduce specific professional and ethical issues and challenges in counselling in practice, including the way contracts and boundaries are negotiated.

 Block 5: Contemporary issues: mental health and society

 The final block looks at the social, political and economic forces that inform and shape contemporary understandings of mental health and practices in the field, including the ways the current ‘therapeutic culture’ might impact on the way we see and experience mental health issues and treatment.
 You'll critically examine how research agendas and practices in mental health and counselling are often informed and shaped by social, political and economic influences.
 You’ll explore the fascinating and contested relationship between ideas about mental health difficulties and criminal justice.
-You'll also be invited to consider mental distress not from an individual (biological or psychological) perspective but how particular difficulties may be causes by social factors and related to the socio-political environment.
+You'll also be invited to consider mental distress not from an individual (biological or psychological) perspective but how particular difficulties may be caused by social factors and related to the socio-political environment.

 Throughout the module there will be a focus on client/service user voices and experiences, and the discussion of research evidence and diversity issues.
 You'll also be introduced to three fictional service-user/client narratives which will unfold across the module (e.g. through videos and podcasts) to illustrate the module content.

 Some of the real-world topics covered in the module involve issues that some people may find personally emotive or currently sensitive.
 Individual content warnings will be given before such material is presented, outlining the issues to be covered and suggesting ways in which you might engage with it if it is personally relevant to you.
-Before signing up we invite you to look through the topics covered (as described above) and to consider whether this is the right time to undertake this module.
+Before signing up, we invite you to look through the topics covered (as described above) and to consider whether this is the right time to undertake this module.

 This is an OU level 2 module.
-Prior to studying this module you should have obtained the necessary study skills to study at OU level 2, for example by completing relevant OU level 1 study, but you are not expected to have any special knowledge of psychology or counselling and mental health.
+Prior to studying this module, you should have obtained the necessary study skills to study at OU level 2, for example by completing relevant OU level 1 study, but you are not expected to have any special knowledge of psychology or counselling and mental health.

-Due to some aspects of the module content and activities, entry is only open to students over the age of 18 at module start date.
+Due to some aspects of the module content and activities, entry is only open to students over the age of 18 at the module start date.

 Please note, this module gives underpinning knowledge on counselling and mental health but does not qualify you to work as a counsellor.